AutumnSpark1226/HEXEL/README.md

 ### Move
 - W/A/S/D: move your view
 - Mouse wheel up/down: zoom in/out
-- Escape: leave a menu or got to quit menu
+- Escape: leave a menu or go to menu

 ## Compile